AndreRudolph/impulsephp-doc/docs/server/component_validation.md

 <h5><a id="custom-handling">Custom handling</a></h5>

-You might want to take full control of the validation result handling.
+In the previous section you learned how to use the validator to validate against components with no manual handling of the error visualization.
+However, you might need to take full control of the validation result handling.
 For this purpose you can call <span class="code-hint">disableAutoHandling</span>.

 <pre class="code-white line-numbers language-php">
 	<code class="imp-code language-php">$result = $this->getValidator()->disableAutoHandling()->validate($this->tb);</code>